 Once a relevant document was identified, it was imported into a bibliographic database software (RefWorks) and assigned a reference ID number.
 This number was then used in all corresponding records to log and categorise the literature for analysis.
 Using Ref ID numbers and a similar logging system across the documents meant that the tracking documents (A-D) were easy to use as each text could be cross-referenced.

 The reference Trail Document (A) was created to provide a clear route of where documents were initially sourced from and whether they were directly obtained or found via a secondary reference.
-In this instance, an additional key was created to distinguish references which were linked to parenting - a large proportion of papers as noted in earlier work (Hook et al., 2022) - and ‘other’ caring responsibilities.
+In this instance, an additional key was created to distinguish references which were linked to parenting - a large proportion of research into the field as noted in earlier work (Hook et al., 2022) - and ‘other’ caring responsibilities.
 The entries were colour coded in relation to position (employee status or student) and to the nature of their caring responsibilities.

 The Source Tracking table (B) was created to categorise both the type of output (e.g. journal article, thesis, etc.) and its source.
 This was used to help identify any recurring places of publication for this field of research for further analysis.
 By creating this table, we were able to see which publications were likely to issue articles surrounding this topic and this then provided us with a further platform to explore for more relevant literature.
 This table was also used to identify any areas which had attracted limited attention in research circles.

 The Research Literature Categorisation table (C) was created to include geographic location of study (where the research was carried out), type of output (journal article, thesis, research report, etc.), sample size (number of research participants), sample demographic (the caring and employee/student status of participants involved in the study, e.g., student parents, academic parents etc.) and the methodology used (data collection method used in the study, e.g. interviews, survey, etc.).
 A note was also made regarding whether the research conducted was qualitative, quantitative or mixed methods.
-For the purpose of our review, we define mixed methods as papers using qualitative and research methods (rather than, for example, a combination of qualitative methods).
+For the purpose of our review, we define mixed methods as papers using qualitative and quantitative research methods (rather than, for example, a combination of qualitative methods).
 This document enabled us to visualise, on a larger scale, any threads or commonalities between the texts reviewed and, as per the above, to highlight any areas that may have been neglected by researchers.
 For example, we were able to visualise how the English language literature was distributed across various regions of the world.
 This table also allowed us to visualise the methodology choices for this area of research and the tools for data collection most widely used.